 The 7th graders attend three trips during the school year; a whitewater rafting trip, a trip to Philadelphia and a trip to the American Museum of Natural History.

-On the first Friday of the school year the seventh graders travel to the Pocono Mountains and take a rafting adventure down the Lehigh River.
+On the first Friday of the school year, the 7th graders travel to the Pocono Mountains and take a rafting adventure down the Lehigh River.
 The main purpose of this trip is to have the students begin to forge the bonds of brotherhood and camaraderie that will follow them throughout their six years at our school.
 The other two trips are more educational in nature.

-All new students experience a one-day orientation program which takes place late in the summer before the first day of classes.
+All new Middle School students experience a one-day orientation program which takes place late in the summer before the first day of classes.
 The main goal of the orientation program is to begin to make the boys feel comfortable with being in a new environment with new classmates.
 The boys also use this time to learn how to read their schedules, find their way around campus and become oriented to the school rules and policies.